Isle of Man Railway: Closure of the Peel and Ramsey lines

 Since the closure of the Peel and Ramsey lines, the basic service has generally been four trains a day between Douglas and Port Erin and return, at roughly two-hour intervals between 10:00 and 16:00.
 In most seasons an extra train has operated from Douglas around 10:45 during July and August, returning from Port Erin at about 15.30.
 A brief 1990s experiment of six trains each way in high season was abandoned on grounds of cost.
 In the 2012, 2013, and 2014 seasons, a six train service has again been run in high season.
 The service in 2012 followed the conventional pattern of a third locomotive and third set of carriages providing additional departures at 10:50 and 14:50 from Douglas, and 12:50 and 16:50 from Port Erin; but in 2013, a third locomotive was used to shorten turn around times at Douglas, and trains departed at 90-minute intervals through the day.
 This allowed the use of only two rakes of carriages for the scheduled service, allowing the saloons to be reserved for excursion and charter trains.

 In the period 1945–1965 most trains consisted of two and three-carriage sets hauled by a single locomotive.
 Each three-car set consisted of a brake third or brake-composite, a first-third composite, and a luggage-brake-third, with two car sets omitting the either the brake-composite, or the luggage-brake-third.
 Three car sets had seats for 120 third class, 12 first class; two car sets carried up to 60 third and 12 first class passengers.
 Additional carriages – usually older stock such as "the Pairs" and "small Fs" – were added when loadings increased in mid-summer.
 The official maximum loading for a single locomotive was seven carriages until 1977, when it was reduced to six (SRN Spring 1978).
 However, during locomotive shortages a single Medium Boiler locomotive sometimes handled eight or nine carriages on Port Erin trains, banked as far as Keristal by the Douglas station pilot.
 Peel and Ramsey trains were usually combined between Douglas and St John's.
 These trains were often double-headed, usually to balance locomotive workings rather than on account of loading.

-Apart from the Ramsey Cattle Mart specials and the transport of materials for projects such as the completion of an airfield in the north of the island, freight trains rarely operated.
+Apart from the Ramsey Cattle Mart specials and the transport of materials for projects such as the completion of an airfield in the north of the Island, freight trains rarely operated.
 Most freight was conveyed by attaching freight wagons, loose coupled, to the rear of passenger trains.
-This practice was contrary to UK regulations, but legal on the Isle of Man.
+This practice was contrary to UK regulations, but legal in the Isle of Man.
 The consequent shunting often delayed passenger trains at intermediate stations, but was cost effective for the railway.
 A miscommunication while detaching a van from a Douglas train at Union Mills was a contributory factor to the 22 August 1925 accident at Douglas.